Fulbright to India Guide

-Tickets are issued only after the grantee gets an appropriate visa to enter India and medical clearance from IIE/CIES.
+• Tickets are issued only after you have obtained an appropriate visa/project clearance and received medical clearance from IIE.

 Scholars may send belongings by courier, sea freight, airfreight, or by mail.
 The excess baggage allowance paid under the grant may be used for shipping purposes.
-This allowance is paid after the completion of the grant and submission of final reports to USIEF and CIES/IIE.
+This allowance is paid after the completion of the grant and submission of final reports to USIEF.

 Fulbright-Nehru scholars and students can use the diplomatic pouch to send reading materials to India.
 Please note that the diplomatic pouch cannot be used to send items from India to the U.S.